A jumbo CD is a savings certificate that has a specified interest rate, fixed maturity date and a minimum investment

 But the rate spread between a CD and a jumbo CD narrowed after interest rates on all deposits fell during the last recession, says Brad Jenkins, CEO of Jenkins Wealth in Centennial, Colorado.
 “Normally speaking, a jumbo CD should provide a higher interest rate,” Jenkins says.
 “It’s ‘give us $125,000, we’ll give you an extra half a percent.’
 Now there’s almost no difference.”

-A five-year jumbo CD with a minimum deposit of $100,000 paid on average 1.21 percent APY during the last week of April, according to Bankrate’s national survey of banks and thrifts.
-A traditional five-year CD paid 1.16 percent APY.
+A five-year jumbo CD with a minimum deposit of $100,000 on average pays 1.39 percent APY as of mid-September, according to Bankrate’s national survey of banks and thrifts.
+A traditional five-year CD pays 1.32 percent APY.
 Still, if you view the jumbo CD as a savings vehicle, it’s better than nothing.

 Your rate of return is guaranteed if …